NoSleepTillLambos/AlgoCrypt/README.md

 ## Concept Process

-Before beginnig to write the code in my project i went over to pinterest and went through some of the best looking websites regarding my chosen data set and with regards to meeeting the briefs requirements.
+Pintrest was my main source of inspiration, as a first time react user i brought in different aspects from a variety of sources and shaped them into something that would work well with an API.
+Something that users could engage with and latch onto.

 ### Ideation

+![image4][src/assets/wireframe1.png]
+![image8][src/assets/wireframe2.png]
+![image9][src/assets/wireframe3.png]

 ### Custom UI

-The custom UI I made use of was provided by Coinponent, the UI sits at the top of my web application and provides the user with market movement and updates surronding eh bitcoin ecosystem
+The custom UI I made use of was provided by CoinPonent, the UI banner sits at the top of my web application and provides the user with market movement and updates surrounding the bitcoin ecosystem

 <!-- DEVELOPMENT PROCESS -->